 As a technique related to electrosurgery, curettage and cautery utilises heat to treat skin lesions.
 The surgeon/dermatologist first removes the lesion (curettage) prior to treating the wound area with heat (cautery).
 The procedure is commonly used to remove seborrhoeic warts, repair areas affected by solar keratosis (sun damage) and sometimes as a treatment for skin cancer.
 Stitches aren’t required and scarring is minimal once the wound has fully repaired itself.

 Your dermatologist will provide a thorough understanding of the procedure prior to surgery.
-There are alternative options, so he or she will indicate why curettage and cautery is recommended for your skin condition.
+There are alternative options, so he or she will indicate why curettage and cautery are recommended for your skin condition.
 You will need to inform your dermatologist if you take medications, suffer from allergies or have other pre-existing medical conditions.

 Curettage and Cautery procedure

-As a minor surgery, curettage and cautery is undertaken in a clinical or hospital environment such as Pymble Dermatology – designed and appointed specifically for sterile operating procedures.
+As a minor surgery, curettage and cautery are undertaken in a clinical or hospital environment such as Pymble Dermatology – designed and appointed specifically for sterile operating procedures.
 The affected area is first treated with a local anaesthetic to block pain and numb the lesion area.
 A curette surgical tool with a sharp spoon-shaped end is then used to remove the lesion.
 After this, the wound area is cauterised with an electrosurgical unit.
 This additional step kills any remaining unhealthy cells, cleanses the site, seals the wound and inhibits bleeding.

 Once the operation is complete, the wound is dressed and the removed skin lesion sent for laboratory analysis if necessary.
 The wound site will feel tender for several hours, especially once the anaesthesia wears off, although pain killers can be prescribed to assist with comfortable recovery.
 As most lesions are relatively shallow, the treated area will probably resemble a graze that naturally heals during the next couple of weeks.
 As with any graze, a scab will form then drop off after some time, revealing healthy skin that usually turns close to natural skin colour when fully restored.